First Day in China

 The rickshaws took us a little farther and then we got off and walked through a maze of tiny streets.

 While walking, we passed a public exercise area.
-It was fun to figure out how everything was used.
-Some of the machines were for exercise, and some
+It was fun to

 of them were for massage.
 Such a brilliant idea!
 Everything was sturdy and simple and seemed like it would last forever.